Skip to main content

 NEET MDS coaching, rebuilt around practice.

 Most BDS graduates already have access to a video-lecture platform — Marrow, PrepLadder, DBMCI, or one of the regional players.
-What they do not have is a question bank that is actually calibrated to the NBEMS paper, a weak-topic dashboard that tells them what to study next, and a review loop that lets them learn from every miss without burning a week.
-That gap is what Lumen is for.
+What they do not have is a clinician-signed question bank with a weak-topic dashboard that says what to study next, and a review loop that lets them learn from every miss without burning a week.
+That is the part Lumen does — straight answer: there is no NEET-badged paper here yet, but the core dental subjects are the same ones the NBEMS weights.

 Paper